Enochack/enochack.github.io/content/posts/mpp-mapreduce.md

 # When to Choose MPP or MapReduce?

-## MPP

-Choose MPP if your queries match the following conditions
+- Choose MPP if your queries match the following conditions

   - Performance outweighs fault tolerance
   - A limited size of dataset is returned from a single query.
 A good example is a top-N query
   - The queries are for real-time analytics mainly rather than persisting to a distributed storage system(e.g. S3, GCS, HDFS)

-## MapReduce

-Choose MapReduce if your queries match the following conditions
+- Choose MapReduce if your queries match the following conditions

   - Fault tolerance outweighs performance
   - A large size of datasets is returned from a single query.
 For example, ETL/ELT queries
   - You always need to persist the query result to a distributed storage system(e.g. S3, GCS, HDFS)

 # References